 - Complete all prerequisite courses listed below by the start of the program in May

-- A minimum of 50 hours of shadow experience with a licensed occupational therapist prior to the start of the program in May
+- A minimum of 50 hours of shadow experience with documentation from a licensed occupational therapist professional prior to the start of the program in May.

 - 2 Letters of reference are required (letters from OT practitioners highly preferred)